floft/deep-activity-learning/README.md

     ./kamiak_upload.sh
     ./kamiak_queue_all.sh

-    ./kamiak_tflogs.sh # on your computer, to download the logs
+    # on your computer

-Then, to display the results:
+    ./kamiak_tflogs.sh # during training, to download the logs for monitoring ./kamiak_download.sh # after training to download logs/models

-    ./dal_download_results.sh # edit "logs" to point to either {kamiak,cv}-logs
+Then, to pick the best models based on the validation results above and evaluate on the entire train and test sets for comparison with AL:

-    ./dal_results.sh
+    ./dal_results.sh # edit "from" to point to either kamiak or cv